 GRAs and GTAs are paid on the last Friday of each month of the assigned term.
 All GRAs and GTAs are required to be registered with Human Resources to ensure they are paid properly, with no delays.
-In order to be registered with payroll, students will need to submit 3 forms;
+In order to be registered with payroll, students must complete the following on myHRinfo;

-Personal Information Form – This form ensures that your pay will be deposited directly into your bank account.
-If you are already receiving payments from the University directly into your bank account (GRS, GRA, TA, etc.) you do not need to complete this form.
-To check that your banking information on file is correct you can login to the MyHR website using your Quest credentials and view all your payroll information.
+- Set up Direct Deposit – This ensures that your pay will be deposited directly into your bank account.
+If you are already receiving payments from the University directly into your bank account (GRS, GRA, GTA, etc.) you do not need to complete this form.
+To add banking information or to check that your banking information on file is correct you can login to the myHRinfo website using your Quest credentials and view all your payroll information.

-Federal TD1 Form and Provincial TD1 Form – These forms need to be filled out once each year by all employees.
-If you have already submitted your TD1 forms for this year you do not need to again.
-If you are unsure if you have submitted them or not, submit them again to be on the safe side.
+- Submit your TD1 Tax Credit forms online – These forms need to be filled out by all employees.
+If you have already submitted your TD1 forms you do not need to again.
+If you are unsure if you have submitted them or not, you can login to the myHRinfo website using your Quest credentials and check.
 If you need assistance completing these forms please refer to the Tips for Completing TD1 forms on the Human Resources website.